Images of Allergic Contact Dermatitis (Pediatric) (10)

 Who's At Risk?

-Allergic contact dermatitis can occur at any age, but it is more common in adults, with women affected more often than men.
+Allergic contact dermatitis can occur at any age, but it is more common in adults, and women are affected more often than men.
+Allergic contact dermatitis in children is more common after age 5 years but can occur in younger children.
+Allergic contact dermatitis is becoming more common in children.

 Signs & Symptoms